Inklingo

 NounB1General

-Choose 'asunto' for a matter, affair, or situation that needs to be handled or dealt with, often in a neutral or formal context.
+Use 'asunto' for a matter, affair, or situation that needs to be dealt with, often a personal or professional task.

 A focused character carrying a massive, towering stack of colorful folders marked with simple abstract symbols, representing pending business or matters to resolve.